ankitagavali161/prod-project-retail-store/k8s/KIND-README.md

-# Retail Store Sample App - Kind  Deployment
+# Retail Store Sample App - Kind Frugal Deployment

+This directory contains a **frugal** Kubernetes deployment optimized for single-node Kind clusters with limited resources.

 ## 🎯 **Optimizations for Kind**